elisabethoelmann/SciAIMed-P1/README.md

 * Introduction section to outline the overall goal of the page
 * Services offered
 * Expertise/education section
-* Contact form with options to send an email, contact me via mbile and a link to my LinkedIn profile
+* Contact form with options to send an email, contact me via mobile and a link to my LinkedIn profile

 ### **Structure**

 The webpage is built with a single main page for introduction, services and expertise as main contents, to allow to scroll through, but it has also a navigation bar in the header, to be able also to jump to each section.

-Additionally the website has a separate contact form, to allow easy contact via email, mobile and or LinkedIn, which is separated from the main page/ contents.
+Additionally, the website has a separate contact form, to allow easy contact via email, mobile and or LinkedIn, which is separated from the main page/ contents.

 After the introduction, I have chosen to start with the Services section, due to the fact, that it would be of key interest for users.

 Thereafter follows a summary of my education and expertise, which is important for users to see, because it is the basis, on which I am offering my services.

 I chose the following order for the information 'Home/introduction> Services> Expertise, as I felt this would allow the information to be digested in the best way.
-Finally the contact form is separate, because it only serves the purpose of contacting me, which is separate from the rest of the main page/contents
+Finally, the contact form is separate, because it only serves the purpose of contacting me, which is separate from the rest of the main page/contents

 ### **Surfaces**